glucrypto/radical-aces-js/docs/radical-aces-conversion-plan.md

 ## Issuses

-- [ ] Fix control of plane, it trends downwards when flying
+- [ ] Fix control of plane, it trends downwards when flying ensure it matches the java implementation